Discrete geometry for electoral geography: Problems with contour-based scores

-The Earth's surface is roughly spherical, but most maps are planar renderings.
-That is, most maps are flat.
-It is well known that there are multiple competing methods for projecting regions from a sphere to a plane, and that it is impossible to choose a map projection which faithfully preserves both shape and area of regions on the sphere.
-(This is because any smooth map that preserves area and angles must be a local isometry, and so must preserve total curvature.)
+Geographers have a well-established apparatus for specifying {\em projections} from sphere to plane: the Earth is round, roughly speaking, but most maps are flat.
+It is widely known to be impossible to choose a map projection that faithfully preserves both shape and area of regions on the sphere.
+From a mathematical perspective, the proof of this fact is simple to sketch: any smooth map that preserves area and angles must be a {\em local isometry} (i.e., it preserves distances at small scale), and so must preserve total curvature.
+Spheres have positive total curvature while planes have zero total curvature, making such a map impossible.
+Three example projections are shown in Figure~\ref{fig:projections}.

+A recent paper by Bar Natan, Najt, and Schutzmann \cite{GerryJumble} beautifully proves what one might call an impossibility theorem for consistent map projection from a mathematical point of view.
+The authors show that any possible map projection will reverse the order of some pair of districts with respect to Polsby-Popper scores, Reock scores, and convex hull scores.
+That is, if you specify any map projection, you can always find a pair of regions so that one scores better on the sphere, but the other scores better once you have projected to the plane.

-The Reock score, which is not as badly plagued by the first two issues as Polsby-Popper, emerges as extremely problematic in its coordinate dependence.
-Hachadoorian et al.~\cite{hachadoorian} show that Reock scores can change dramatically just by choosing a different way to project the earth onto a flat plane.
-For instance, out of 18 districts that they selected for comparison, 8 had changes of 24\% or more in their Reock scores among three projections (locally parametrized Albers equal-area; World Mercator; and plate carr\'ee lat-long).
-Even worse, the changes were in unpredictable directions, with some scores increasing and some decreasing over a given shift in map projection.
+The Reock score is not as badly plagued by coastline and resolution issues as Polsby-Popper because it depends on area and on the circumscribing circle, both of which are fairly robust to small boundary perturbations.
+On the other hand, Reock is flagged as having especially strong coordinate dependence in \cite{GerryJumble}.
+Hachadoorian et al.~\cite{hachadoorian} also single out Reock scores for their extreme projection-dependence.
+For instance, out of 18 districts that they selected for comparison, 8 had changes of 24\% or more in their Reock scores among three projected coordinate systems (locally parametrized Albers equal-area; World Mercator; and plate carr\'ee lat-long).
+Worse, the changes were in unpredictable directions, with some scores increasing and some decreasing over a given shift in map projection.
+Since there is certainly no standard map projection in the redistricting use case---for instance, Maptitude seems to use a locally parametrized CRS while the popular Dave's Redistricting App uses lat-long coordinates---this dependence undermines the meaningfulness of contour-based scores.

 Even the Population Polygon score, which sounds promising because it is population-based, suffers from coordinate dependence.
-The geometric rendering of the district does not impact the population of the district, of course, but it heavily affects the form of the convex hull, and therefore the population enclosed by it.
+The projection of the district does not impact the population of the district, of course, but it heavily affects the form of the convex hull, and therefore the population enclosed by it.

-Finally, we flag a fundamental problem with the use of area in compactness scores.
-Above, we discussed several worries about whether area of districts is well-defined, but even beyond that, area itself is of no particular relevance in redistricting.

 \emptyspace